ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Defect.md

 #### Geometry

+To allow PiWeb to create various visualizations of your data, you can specify additional information that helps to join the defect data with images, volumes and CAD models.
+All the following properties are only relevant on the `Nominal` geometry.

-The defect geometry contains a parameter named `Size`, which is only relevant on the **nominal** geometry.
-This is the size of the image or geometry from which the defect positions and sizes originate from.
-PiWeb **will not** assume this size from any provided image or geometry that is used in the report.
+* `Size:` The size of the image or volume from which the defect positions and sizes originate from.
+PiWeb **will not** assume this size from any provided image or volume that is used in the report.
+We suggest to enter the size in voxels or pixels.

+* `VoxelSize:` The voxel size defaults to 1 in each dimension of not set.
+We need this to create a discrete rasterization of the voxel data for some visualizations in PiWeb.

+* `ElementSystem:` Describes the transformation from real coordinates to your defect and voxel coordinates.
+We need this information to display the defects in a CAD model.

 #### Example